sloba82/qagency/README.md

 ## Q Agency Test

-- .env is provided in root of the project, no need change anything
+- .env is provided in root of the project, no need to change anything

 clone the repo and please run next commands in your terminal